Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Specification for CWI Data Protocol

 \section{Specification for CWI Data Protocol}

-In the previous Section, we analysed the features of complexity that are appropriate for existing CWI datasets.
-In this section, we first highlight some of the design decisions that were taken in the creation of prior CWI datsets.
-We continue, by proposing a specification, based on our prior analysis, for a new CWI dataset that improves on prior work.
-Our specification is designed to enable CWI research in areas that have not previously been undertaken.
+In the previous Section we analysed differing features of complexity.
+In this section, we first highlight some of the design decisions that were taken in the creation of prior CWI datasets.
+We continue by proposing a specification, based on our prior analysis, for a new CWI dataset that improves on prior work.
+Our specification is designed to enable CWI research in areas that have not previously been explored.
 As well as providing a specification, we also provide a list of features for future datasets to implement in Table \ref{tab:cwi_spec}.